RaulCrespoDiaz/Spark-MLlib-Clustering-Crime-Dataset/README.md

 - Kmeans Model
 - Bisection Kmeans Model

+the Chicago Dataset can be located in: [Chicago dataset](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).

 The results plot include a 2D chart the centroids and the points of each cluster.
 These information has been also plotted on top of a map of Chicago.